Visiting Banff in July? Here’s All You Need to Know

 Hike the Beehive Circuit

 The Big Beehive and Little Beehive are two of the most popular hikes in all of Banff National Park and hiking them is one of the best things to do in Banff.
-While the trail often feels far from being in the wilderness, the surreal views more than make up for anything that you can say negative about the hike.
+While the trail is busy and often feels far from the wilderness, the surreal views make up for anything you can say negatively about the hike.

 The greater “Beehive Circuit” makes for a tremendous day out for beginner to intermediate hikers with spectacular views and a solid challenge.
-Read all about the Beehive circuit here.
+It will take hikers past Mirror Lake, Lake Agnes, and the Little and Big Beehive.
+If you want to add more to your day you can consider adding on the Plain of Six Glaciers.

 Go for a Hike in Kananaskis